Manchester United crest

 How to buy shares in Manchester United

-Manchester United PLC was listed on the New York Stock Exchange (NYSE) in 2012, with the ticker name of MANU.
+Manchester United PLC was listed on the New York Stock Exchange (NYSE) in 2012, under the ticker “MANU”.
 Buying shares is fairly straightforward.
-Simply follow the steps below to become a shareholder.
+Simply follow the steps below to become a Man United shareholder.

 1. Choose a broker or trading platform.
 Different platforms have different fees and account options, so it’s important you pick the one that best suits your investing needs.
 You can compare a range of share-trading platforms that let you invest in football clubs below.